-If I were to add up the amount of money I have spent over the last decade of travel on ATM fees alone, it might be enough to buy a round the world plane ticket.
+If I were to add up the amount of money I have spent over the last decade of travel on ATM fees alone, it might be enough to buy an around the world plane ticket.
 My bank charges me $5 every time I use a foreign ATM.
 Every.
 Single.
 Time.
 And that doesn’t account for the fee the ATM itself charges, which is also usually about $5.
 This means that with my regular bank debit card, I would spend $10 every single time I withdraw money from an ATM.
 That’s bad news.

 The other bad news is that you’re most likely a victim of these fees as well.

-The good news is that there is a bank and a magic debit card that reimburses all ATM fees worldwide, and that is Charles Schwab.
+The good news is that there is a bank with a magic debit card that reimburses all ATM fees worldwide, and that is Charles Schwab.
 I decided to open an account with Charles Schwab, and since then I have been reimbursed for all of my ATM fees, which in the last year alone amounts to over $100.

 In this post, I’ll walk you through the somewhat complicated process of setting up a Charles Schwab checking account for yourself, so you, too, can stop wasting money on ATM fees.